rocketacademy/sarah-classic/README.md

 # 🚀 Course Overview

-## Welcome to Fundamentals!
+## Welcome to Sarah Classic Programme (Software Development): Coding Fundamentals!

-Coding Fundamentals is Rocket Academy's intro course in software programming, also known as coding.
+The Sarah Classic Programme (Software Development) is based on Rocket Academy's popular **Coding Fundamentals** intro course in software programming, also known as coding.
 You will learn basic coding syntax and concepts through building simple programs.
-Students interested in software engineering careers can continue with Rocket's [Coding Bootcamp](https://www.rocketacademy.co/courses/bootcamp-course) after Fundamentals to build more complex applications and start on a career as a software engineering.

-If you are interested in understanding what is required to attend our Bootcamp, please refer to the [Bootcamp Admission Criteria page](course-logistics/post-course/bootcamp-admission-criteria.md).

 {% embed url="https://youtu.be/7Bx4LTD9guo" %}